LelsersLasers/HouseOfCards/README.md

 - Flat +1 damage to all cards
 - +2 hp and increase max hp by 2
-- 33% faster reload
+- 5% faster fire rate
 - 5% movement speed buff
 - Diamonds pierce one additional enemy
 - Hearts have 5% chance to heal 1 hp (won't increase max hp)
 - Clubs stun for 0.25 seconds
-- Spades have 10% chance to double damage
+- Spades have 20% chance to double damage

 ## Credits